top of page

 Our services include access to free and low-cost health services:

-• Mindfulness support groups
+• Mindfulness

-• Individual and small group health & wellbeing coaching in partnership with Green Space Coaching
+• Individual and small group wellbeing coaching

 • Complementary therapies in partnership with The Pathways Trust